jlelong/LaTeX-Workshop-wiki/FAQ.md

 Starting with 1.35.0, VS Code supports WSL through [Remote - WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl).
 LaTeX Workshop works well with the extension.

+Also, in WSL2 file watchers might not work.
+For now, you have to set [`latex-workshop.latex.watch.usePolling`](multi-file-projects#latex-workshoplatexwatchusePolling) to `true`, and restart VS Code.
+See https://github.com/microsoft/WSL/issues/4739 for more information about the issue.

 ## Cygwin is not supported

 LaTeX Workshop does not support TeX Live installed through Cygwin.
 Please install TeX Live and other TeX distributions independently of Cygwin.